Some finiteness results for groups of automorphisms of manifolds: Introduction

 with $\natural$ denoting boundary connected sum.
 The advantage of (\ref{eqn.weissfib2}) is that the base is 1-connected, so we can use technical input about spaces of homologically and homotopically finite type discussed in Section \ref{sec.fintype}.

-The previously mentioned deep theorems imply that there exist manifolds $W_{g,1}$ and $H_g$, such that the group of the diffeomorphisms of a disk is the only unknown term in (\ref{eqn.weissfib2}).
+The aforementioned deep theorems tells us there are manifolds $W_{g,1}$ and $H_g$ such that the group of the diffeomorphisms of a disk is the only unknown term in (\ref{eqn.weissfib2}).
 Thus we can solve for $B\mr{Diff}_{\partial}(D^n)$.
 This insight is due to Weiss, and was used by him in \cite{weissdalian} to study the rational cohomology of $B\mr{Top}(n)$, related to $\mr{Diff}_\partial(D^{n})$ by smoothing theory.
 We instead use it to study finiteness properties of $\mr{Diff}_\partial(D^{n})$.